The Easter Parade: Summary

 The famous opening line of the novel warns of the bleak narrative to follow: "Neither of the Grimes sisters would have a happy life, and looking back it always seemed that the trouble began with their parents' divorce."
 Emily and Sarah are sisters who share little in terms of character, but much in terms of disappointment with their lives.
 Emily, the younger and more intellectual and cosmopolitan of the two, seeks love in numerous disappointing affairs and short-term relationships.
 Sarah, the prettier and more conventional one, marries young and bears children to an uncouth and abusive husband.

 The novel begins in the 1930s, when the sisters are children, and ends in the 1970s several years after Sarah's death.
 It primarily revolves around Emily as the book's central character, but the book employs Yates' characteristic shifts of consciousness throughout.
 Their troubled, rootless mother Pookie, like many Yatesian matriarchs, is likely modeled on his own mother, who was nicknamed Dookie.

+The girls’ father was a newspaper man and they inherit his talent for writing, although he separates from their vain mother early on and she brings them up in various locations in the New York suburbs.
+They return to manhattan in their teens when Pooky becomes a realtor as the Second World War is ending.
+Sarah is older and more self assured, dark haired, and has a figure that the skinnier Emily envies.
+A family of English immigrants move in upstairs and it is while walking out with their son Tony to an Easter parade that he and Sarah are photographed by a newspaper.
+This snapshot of a seemingly carefree moment is the touchstone of the novel, from which the family’s path deviates as the years go on.

+Sarah marries the boorish Tony and moves upstate, having three sons in quick succession.
+While he has some delusions of grandeur, he is still a blue collar worker.
+Sarah occasionally tries to write, and when Pooky retires she moves into a Granny flat at their house.

+Emily, meanwhile, gets a scholarship to Bernard, completes her college education, and discovers herself sexually.
+She too marries early, but it is a disaster and she extricates herself quickly.
+She becomes a copywriter for a trade journal and starts a relationship with her new editor, a shy aspiring poet.
+He gets an academic post in the rural Midwest and she moves out there with him.
+This relationship stifles her, and realising that he is a failure, she returns to New York.

+In the New York of the 1960’s she enjoys a burgeoning career in commercial copywriting and is mentored by a female boss.
+She enjoys parties, has a succession of interesting but unsatisfactory relationships with men, and lives a seemingly carefree life.
+She makes an attempt to write something serious, about abortion, based on her own experiences, but it lies unfinished.